 That said, spending at the higher end of the range doesn’t necessarily guarantee that you will receive the above-average quality of work.
 It is not uncommon for mobile welders to take advantage of customers who are unaware of proper rates or able to be convinced of their unproven skills.
 A safe bet to avoid being overcharged is to verify the certifications and insurance of several different mobile welders in the area and compare the rates of similarly qualified companies.
 After having done the necessary due diligence, one will usually find a positive correlation between the rate charged and qualifications.
 Most mobile welding companies who meet the proper regulations follow similar pricing.

 Exceptions For Some Clients

-For the residential consumers or small business who are not constantly reinvesting their income, it can make sense to spend some extra time on finding a discounted mobile service that meets all requirements.
+For the residential consumers or small businesses who are not constantly reinvesting their income, it can make sense to spend some extra time on finding a discounted mobile service that meets all requirements.
 However, it is often not the same for larger industrial companies that are constantly making capital expenditures to stay in business and grow.
-They often purchase goods and services in much larger quantities than the average consumer and can not always be as choosy about how much they spend when the priority is finding a company who can meet their demands.
-That said, it is important to recognize that their reasons for sometimes hiring more expensive mobile welders does not always equate to a higher quality service.
+They often purchase goods and services in much larger quantities than the average consumer and can not always be as choosy about how much they spend when the priority is finding a company that can meet their demands.
+That said, it is important to recognize that their reasons for sometimes hiring more expensive mobile welders do not always equate to higher quality service.